homoluctus/sniff/README.md

 # sniffer
-guaranteed OS is only Ubuntu 16.04.3 LTS (maybe, can run linux)
+guaranteed OS is only Ubuntu 16.04.3 LTS (maybe, it works normally on Linux)

 # Description
 This is CUI application